Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The Colts have covered the spread twice this season when favored by 10 points or more (in three chances).

-- When Indianapolis scores more than 26.5 points, it is 5-2 against the spread and 5-2 overall.
+- Indianapolis is 5-2 against the spread and 5-2 overall in games when it scores more than 26.5 points.

 - When Indianapolis piles up more than 378.1 yards, the team is 3-1 against the spread and 2-2 overall.